 Most children we place in foster homes are really just fine for the most part.
 But there have been a few cases that… have given me nightmares.
 Literally.
 The other night I dreamt I started stashing children in my home, closing the blinds and locking the doors convinced that I would save them that way.
 The things I have heard, the eyes I have peered in to… My hope is to never run out of tears to shed for these children.
 The day I do is the day I quit.

-Last Thursday I took a teen out to lunch for her 17th birthday.
+I recently took a teen out to lunch for her 17th birthday.
 I’ve met with her several times and this was the first time I saw her smile, and it was the first time I heard “thank you.”
-My husband asked me why I went out of my way to treat her, given the rough treatment I’ve taken from this teen’s own mouth.
-I told him that it is on each of us to prove to our youth that the world isn’t as bad as it seems.
+I was asked why I went out of my way to treat her, given the rough treatment I’ve taken from this teen’s own mouth.
+It’s on each of us to prove to our youth that the world isn’t as bad as it seems.
 She’s not angry with me.
 She’s angry at the world and rightfully so.

 I was trying to think of how to best document in pictures what I do, since so much of it is actually confidential.
 So, I am opting to post a ‘slideshow’ of sorts to show that it’s not all entirely depressing- ha!
 These were selfies I took of myself and texted to my co-worker in the next office over, during a phone call that lasted over an hour and a half and was rendered completely useless 3 days later when the caller sent me an email that said, “Nevermind what we discussed, change of plan!” *sigh* enjoy….